Codenator81/modxTwigTemplateEngine/core/components/modxtwig/twig_plugins/twig/doc/templates.rst

     {# the first argument is the date format, which defaults to the global date format if null is passed #}
     {{ "now"|date(null, "Europe/Paris") }}

-    {# or skip the format value by using a named argument for the timezone #}
+    {# or skip the format value by using a named argument for the time zone #}
     {{ "now"|date(timezone="Europe/Paris") }}

 You can also use both positional and named arguments in one call, in which